wolfgangasdf/iqp-book/development.md

 ### idea
 * the script/book contains everything - text close to what said in video, and equations and plots needed for slides.
+* make slides before video, making slides checks the storyline.
-* record video based on script, then make slides, and put video of me on the slides and record slideshow and combine into final video.
+* record video based on script, and put video of me on the slides and record slideshow and combine into final video.
 * "playing" the slideshow while seeing my video is super easy, if there are changes have to do again in any case.

 ### record video